-START HERE if you’re looking for healthy, non-toxic materials to use in your DIY upholstery project.
-Using natural latex foam & wool batting in place of urethane foam & polyester batting is an easy transition to make once you’re familiar with the differences.
+If you’re already familiar with upholstery, you’ll learn that using natural latex foam & wool batting in place of urethane foam & polyester batting is an easy transition to make once you’re familiar with the differences.
 No special expertise is necessary to work with them.
 More and more upholstery artisans and DIYers are finding them delightful to work with.
 I personally love ‘that healthy feeling’ of knowing I’m not touching or breathing in unwanted chemicals, not to mention the soft feel of natural wool’s lanolin that’s nice for your skin!
-Check out the ‘Upholsterer’s Guide to Natural Materials’ which includes a free download that you can fill out to determine how much of each material you need.

 How much does it cost?

-- Organic Cotton Ticking Fabric (58″ wide) – Oeko-Tex certified
+- Organic Cotton Ticking Fabric (54″ wide and up)

 - Natural latex foam – replaces urethane foam